HOW TO USE SUPER CRUISE™

-- Super Cruise will not be available until you turn your vehicle off and ignition cycle it again.
+- Super Cruise will not be available until you turn your vehicle off and ignition cycle your vehicle again.

-On properly equipped vehicles,† Super Cruise can steer to perform a single lane change under certain conditions.
+Select compatible GMC models equipped with Super Cruise can steer to perform a single lane change under certain conditions,† if Lane Change On Demand capability is enabled in the vehicle’s Settings menu.
 Not all vehicles with Super Cruise can do this.
 Lane change functionality does not work while trailering.

 Remember, you must continue to focus on the road and traffic prior to and during the lane change maneuver.

 To request a lane change while you’re using Super Cruise with Lane Change On Demand: